matthias-geier/WebInk/README.md

 ```

 WebInk can be unit tested quite easily, it only requires the minitest and
-sqlite3 gems apart from webink.
+sqlite3 gems apart from webink and webink_r.